iewaij/idinn-streamlit/docs/joss/paper.md

 ### Initialization

 We use the `SingleSourcingModel` class to initialize the sourcing model.
-Let us pick a single sourcing model which has a lead time of 0 (i.e., the order arrives immediately after it is placed), an initial inventory of 10 and a batch size of 32.
+Let us pick a single sourcing model which has a lead time of 0 (i.e., the order arrives immediately after it is placed) and an initial inventory of 10.
 The holding cost, $h$, and the shortage cost, $b$, are 5 and 495, respectively.
 The demand is generated from a discrete uniform distribution with support $[1, 4]$.
 Notice that both the `demand_low` and `demand_low` parameters are inclusive.
+In this example, we use a batch size of 32.

 In `idinn`, the sourcing model is initialized as follows.